 The 1992 Legislation provided for a passenger boat licence.
 A passenger boat is a vessel carrying not more than 12 passengers for reward or having on board the purpose of carriage not more than 12 persons.
 It includes vessels registered outside the state carrying not more than 12 passengers within the State.

-The licence will contain requirements in relation to limits in which the vessel may ply and the number of persons which it may carry.
-It may be subject to such conditions and restrictions as the Department impose.
+The licence will contain requirements in relation to limits in which the vessel may ply and the number of persons it may carry.
+It may be subject to such conditions and restrictions as the Department imposes.
 The licence continues for two years unless previously revoked.

 A licence may be refused if the owner of the vessel has committed certain offences.
 There are provisions for revocation and suspension of licences.
 A licence may be suspended pending an authorized person inspecting and approving the vessel.